Forest Legacy Program

 The Utah Division of Forestry, Fire and State Lands will be accepting pre-applications for FY21 Forest Legacy funding in November 2018.
 Please check back at that time for the pre-application.

-The Utah Division of Forestry, Fire and State Lands is accepting pre-applications for the Forest Legacy Program (FLP) in federal fiscal year 201.
+The Utah Division of Forestry, Fire and State Lands is now accepting pre-applications for the Forest Legacy Program (FLP) in federal fiscal year 2021.
 You can download the pdf form below.
-Please check back in late-March for the full application and more information on the application process:
+The pre-application is due on November 26, 2018.
+Please see the form below for details.
+Invitations to submit a full application for FY21 will occur in early-December.:

 The Utah Division of Forestry, Fire and State Lands is now accepting applications for the Forest Legacy Program (FLP) in federal fiscal year 2018.
 Applicants must have submitted a pre-application before March 30, 2016 in order to submit a full application.
 Download, review and complete all forms below and submit by close of business June 22, 2016.